snowdropquantum/tangled-adjudicate/README.md

 Create a virtual environment with Python 3.10, pip install dwave-ocean-sdk matplotlib.

-[Follow the D-Wave setup instructions](https://docs.ocean.dwavesys.com/en/stable/docs_cli.html) if you want to be able to use the QC hardware; if not (for example you just want to use simulated annealing) you don't have to do this.
+[Follow the D-Wave setup instructions](https://docs.ocean.dwavesys.com/en/stable/getting_started.html) if you plan to use QC hardware; if not (for example you just want to use simulated annealing) you don't have to do this.

 ## Tangled Game Graph Specification